 Conservation Efforts at the Smithsonian

-Jefferson’s Bible had already suffered some damage.
+At the time it was procured, Jefferson’s Bible had already suffered some damage.
 Over the next century, the book became increasingly fragile.
-Extensive conservation treatment would be needed.
+Extensive conservation treatment would be needed to save it.
 The National Museum of American History’s paper conservator, Janice Ellis, and curator, Harry Rubenstein, tested, analyzed, and photographed the book, painstakingly documenting every page.
 Conservation involved taking the volume apart page by page, cleaning and repairing each leaf, replacing the stubs forming the spine, and re-sewing the book into its original covers using as much original material as possible, while keeping the methods and materials sympathetic to the original.
 The result was a marvelous success, and the Jefferson Bible went back on display in 2011 in the museum’s Albert H. Small Documents Gallery.
-A fully digitized version and two new print editions, including a leatherbound facsimile of the original, were also produced.
+A fully digitized version and two new print editions, including a leather-bound facsimile of the original, were also produced.

 A fully digitized version and two new print editions, including a leatherbound facsimile of the original, were also produced.

-The book begins with the Gospel of Luke, chapter 2; that’s “the decree from Caesar Augustus that all the world should be taxed.”
-And you can see all the cut edges and the glue marks from each individual passage that was cut out and pasted down on the page.
-The page numbers in the upper corner are in Jefferson’s handwriting.
-And the book even reproduces little smudges of mold and decay.
+The book begins with the Gospel of Luke, chapter 2, with “the decree from Caesar Augustus that all the world should be taxed.”
+Viewers can see all the cut edges and the glue marks from each passage that was cut out and pasted down on the page, the page numbers in the upper corner are in Jefferson’s handwriting, and the book even reproduces little smudges of mold and decay.

-A page, toward the end of the book, shows a bit of Jefferson’s decision making process.
-It’s Jesus in the Garden of Gethsemane, and it’s been edited together from Mathew, Mark, and John, with annotations in the margin.
-And lower down in the margin we have two extra verses that Jefferson went back and inserted after his first edit.
-So, you can really see and get a sense of how this was an ongoing process, something that Jefferson painstakingly mulled over, reread, and revised.
-When scholars study primary sources, in other words, an original work of art or scholarship, nothing really compares to getting your hands on the authentic manuscript.
+A page toward the end of the book shows a bit of Jefferson’s decision-making process.
+It’s Jesus in the Garden of Gethsemane, edited together from Mathew, Mark, and John, with annotations in the margin.
+Lower down in the margin we have two extra verses that Jefferson went back and inserted after his first edit.
+Here we can see and get a sense of how this was an ongoing process, something that Jefferson painstakingly mulled over, reread, and revised.
+When scholars study primary sources, in other words, an original work of art or scholarship, nothing compares to getting your hands on the authentic manuscript.
 While that’s not possible with books as fragile as Jefferson’s original Bible, reproductions like this can get us very, very close.